arunhpatil/GenoART/README.md

 hsa-let-7i-5p   7AwwRIBQ1       TGAGGTAGTAGTTTGTGCTGTTT None    None    6.0     28.0
 11/29/2019 03:43:21 INFO It took 0.000 minutes
 ```
 * variant: Specify the query with one or more variant types.
+The following variant types can be queried using `-var` argument.

   * iso_5p                  - indicates the shift at the reference 5' miRNA
   * iso_3p                  - indicates the shift at the reference 3' miRNA
   * iso_add3p               - Number of non-template nucleotides added at 3p